 The final Berserker is known as King Hrolf, which players can beat as an optional boss in Midgard.
 Before attempting to fight King Hrolf, players must win all other Berserker boss battles, which is a feat in itself.

-GNA has arguably the most challenging fight out of God Of War Ragnarok’s hardest bosses, giving even the most seasoned veterans trouble.
-Despite having maxed-out stats and gear, most players will still have trouble beating GNA, who is deemed the Valkyrie Queen.
+GNA has arguably the most challenging fight, giving even the most seasoned veterans trouble.
+Despite having maxed-out stats and gear, most players will still have trouble beating GNA, deemed the Valkyrie Queen.

 Boss fights in God of War Ragnarok involve strategizing and utilizing the proper gear.
 The latest game in the series balances the game, so players do not feel overwhelmed by any boss.
 As evident by the list above, there is no shortage of difficulty in God Of War Ragnarok’s hardest bosses.